aps831/devcontainers-features/README.md

 This repository is based on `https://github.com/devcontainers-extra/features`.
 It defines features for a variety of tools.

+## Docs

+The Github release workflow is broken and not creating documentation.
+This can be done manually be running `npx -y -p @devcontainers/cli@latest devcontainer features generate-docs -n aps831/devcontainers-features` from with the `src` directory.

 ## Test

 Before any tests, ensure that the latest base devcontainers image is pulled: `docker pull mcr.microsoft.com/vscode/devcontainers/base:debian`.